Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Preliminaries

+In fact, \emph{metrics} (e.g., $d_{\cal A}$, total variation, Wasserstein, etc ...) cannot adequately capture transfer: we emphasize that transfer is inherently an asymmetric problem, namely, $P$ might have much information on $Q$ but not the other way around.
+This is clear for instance in Example \ref{ex:diffDim}, where $\gamma (P\to Q) < \infty$, but $\gamma(Q\to P) = \infty$.
+Similarly in Example \ref{ex:unboundedDensity}, $\gamma(P\to Q) >0$ but it is easy to see that $\gamma(Q\to P) = 0$.

-Information-theoretic divergences (Renyi or KL) seem related to $\gamma$ if not only for the fact that $\gamma$ serves to characterize the behavior of $\log Q_X(B(x, r))/P_X(B(x, r))$ as $r\to 0$.
-In particular, for the specific choices of distributions in Examples \ref{ex:boundedDensity}, \ref{ex:unboundedDensity} above, it's easy to check that $\KLDiv{Q_X}{P_X}$ remains small with small $\gamma$, and diverges for the examples with $\gamma = \infty$.
-However, the exact relations between $\KLDiv{Q_X}{P_X}$ and $\gamma$ (when $dQ_X/ dP_X$ exists) remain unclear and worth further study.
-Nonetheless, the notion of $\gamma$ captures more general situations, as it remains well-defined even when $Q_X$ is singular w.r.t. $P_X$ while Renyi or KL divergences fail to exist. \end{myremark}
+Information-theoretic divergences (Renyi or Kullback Leibler (KL)) seem related to $\gamma$ if not only for the fact that $\gamma$ serves to characterize the behavior of $\log Q_X(B(x, r))/P_X(B(x, r))$ as $r\to 0$.
+In particular, for the distributions in Examples \ref{ex:boundedDensity}, \ref{ex:unboundedDensity} above, it is easy to check that KL-divergence remains small with small $\gamma$, and diverges for the examples with $\gamma = \infty$.
+However, the exact relations between such divergences and $\gamma$ (when $dQ_X/ dP_X$ exists) remain unclear and worth further study.
+Nonetheless, the notion of $\gamma$ captures more general situations, as it remains well-defined even when $Q_X$ is singular with respect to $P_X$.